 baseurl=http://nginx.org/packages/mainline/centos/9/aarch64/

-This ensures compatibility with your architecture.
+This modification ensures the repository is compatible with your system architecture.

 sudo tee /etc/yum.repos.d/nginx-stable.repo<<EOF